nikolaynachkov/InfraTask/README.md

 3. Login to your docker registry (create account if not having one), create new repository on **DockerHub** and push the image.
+(USERNAME is the one used for Docker registration)

 ```
 docker login
-docker tag infratask:v1.0 [USERNAME]/infratask:v1.0
+docker tag infratask:v1.0 USERNAME/infratask:v1.0
-docker push [USERNAME]/infratask:v1.0
+docker push USERNAME/infratask:v1.0
 ```